Assistant Professor, Behavioral and Community Health Sciences

 I enjoy advising students from many disciplines and mentoring students through independent study, field placements and practica, in addition to partnering with organizations to help meet their evaluative needs and build their capacity.

-I am privileged to teach Introduction to Program Evaluation, Overview of Health Equity, and a section of the school core class Social and Behavioral Sciences in Public Health.
-I serve on the GSPH MPH Curriculum Committee.
+I am privileged to teach Overview of Health Equity, Introduction to Program Evaluation and the fall school core class Social and Behavioral Sciences in Public Health.
+I serve on the Pitt Public Health MPH Curriculum Committee.

 S. Sarnaik, T. Thomas, T. Elias.
 Parental Mental Health: A qualitative exploration with Early Head